Summary

 Scientists hope that the instruments onboard Mars Express will detect the presence of water below the surface.
 This could exist in the form of underground rivers, pools, aquifers or permafrost.
 Overall, the main goals of the instruments to be carried by the Mars Express orbiter are:

 Gathering such information on the history and present day circumstances of Mars may also improve our understanding of phenomena that influence our own environment.
 For example, if we can determine why Martian water disappeared in the past we may learn more about whether a similar fate one day awaits the oceans of Earth.
 The Mars Express spacecraft and its instruments represent a truly international endeavour - a stereoscopic camera from Germany, a mineralogical mapping device from France and an atmospheric sounder from Italy.
-The radar instrument, to probe for water at depths of a few kilometres below the surface, has been built jointly between Italy and the Jet Propulsion Laboratory in California.
-The Beagle 2 landing craft has been designed and built in the UK.
+The radar instrument, to probe for water at depths of a few kilometres below the surface, was built jointly between Italy and the Jet Propulsion Laboratory in California.
+The Beagle-2 landing craft was designed and built in the UK.
 As well as the remote observation payload, the orbiter carries a lander communications package to support international Mars lander missions from 2003 to 2007.

 How Europe got to Mars